-A 'rolling' 10-minute Level History plot is displayed on the FM/HD Measurements menu screen.
-Here the HD Level, plotted in blue, is shown as a deviation from the FM program level, the long-term average of which is which is implied as the 0dB base-line.
-HD Gain, in red, graphs the slowly-applied correction to bring the HD level closer to 0dB.
+The FM/HD Measurements menu screen gives a rolling Level History plot.
+The HD Level, plotted in blue, is the deviation from the FM program level implied by the 0dB baseline; that is, 0.00 represents the long-term FM program level.
+HD Gain, in red, graphs the slowly-applied correction that brings the HD level closer to 0dB.

-It should be possible to hold the HD level within ±1dB of the FM program channel.
-But especially with independent audio processing setups, that blue line is bound to wander a bit.
-The graph scale changes its range to keep the plots on the screen.
-The JUSTIN 808 data-logging utility does not keep an extended record of this level variance.
+It should be possible to hold the HD level within $\pm 1$ dB of the FM program channel; the graph Y scale auto-ranges to keep the plots on the screen.
+Nevertheless, and especially with independent audio processing setups, that blue line is bound to wander a bit.